rufio-tf2/reed-config/README.md

 ### Class-specific, weapon-specific settings

 This is architected to allow you to perform an action when a given class selects a specific weapon.
 I set this up because I wanted to have my viewmodel drawn for certain weapons but not for others.
-With the Engineer for example, I want the viewmodel when I use the Wrench, but I want to turn it off for the Shotgun (slot 1) and Pistol (slot 2).
+With the Engineer for example, I want the viewmodel when I use the Wrench (slot 3) and the Pistol (slot 2), but I want to turn it off when I use the Shotgun (slot 1).

 <details>
   <summary>Engineer</summary>